 For relinquished citizenship to be recognized for tax purposes, the individual must notify the Department of State and file form 8854 with the IRS, otherwise they remain subject to US taxation rules worldwide.

 The individual will have to evidence to the US consulate that the expatriating act occurred in order to apply for a Certificate of Loss of Nationality and renounce citizenship.
 Applicants will be charged the prevailing renunciation fee.
 Relinquishment can therefore apply retrospectively, which can bring benefits in tax terms.

 Surrendering citizenship is a general term, unrecognized in legal, immigration or taxation terms.

 You are not permitted to renounce citizenship of a child.
 Only individuals aged 18 or over can renounce citizenship, and this must be voluntarily, of their own free will and with full knowledge and understanding of the implications of this legal process.

 NNU Immigration specialize in US immigration matters.
-If you are considering renouncing your US citizenship, we can talk you through the immigration implications and renunciation process, including preparing and submitting the required documentation and liaising with the embassy on your behalf.
+If you are considering renouncing your US citizenship, we can help.
+We can advise on what it means for you to renounce your US citizenship and guide you through the legal process.

 As a London-based team, we regularly handle renunciation applications at the US Embassy in London, bringing in-depth knowledge and understanding of the process and policies for applications made in London.
 We will also identify and resolve any issues relating to your case, and advise on travel to the United States post-loss of U.S. nationality.